lsteinmann/datplot/README.md

 Contact
 -------

 Please feel free to use and change the code to your liking.
-We would be happy for any feedback on the packages, or if you you notify us of your publications using this package!
+We would be happy for any feedback on the package, or if you you notify us of your publications using this package!